College Park, MD

 The City Council appoints the City Manager, who manages the City's day-to-day operations.

 The City Council consists of the Mayor and eight district Councilmembers.
-Our current interim mayor is Councilmember Denise Mitchell.
+Our current mayor is Fazlul Kabir.
+Our mayor pro tem is Denise Mitchell.
 Our current city manager is Kenny Young.

 Living in College Park